neptune-ai/examples/utils/migration_tools/from_another_project/README.md

 - The relative time x-axis in copied charts is based on the `sys/creation_time` of the original runs.
 Since this field is read-only, the relative time will be negative in the copied charts, as the logging time occurred before the creation time of the new run.
 - The hash of tracked artifacts may change between the original and new runs.
 - Each file copied as a `FileSet` will have its file name prefixed with the namespace where it was stored in the original run.
 For example, if the original run has a file named `hello_neptune.py` stored in the `source_code/files` namespace, the corresponding file in the new run will be named `source_code/files/hello_neptune.py`.

+† Support for these can be added based on feedback

 ## Support